DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 #### CSS Modules

 With our homepage rebuild, we also started using [CSS Modules](https://github.com/css-modules/css-modules).
-CSS Modules are CSS files "in which all class names and animation names are scoped locally by default," and they're a great way to limit tech debt caused by the accumulation of unused styles and avoid selector name collisions.
+CSS Modules are CSS files "in which all class names and animation names are scoped locally by default," and they're a great way to avoid selector name collisions and limit the accumulation of unused styles.

 Scoping and storing each component's CSS locally makes it much easier to track down and edit a component's styling.